Rami-Albaroudi/FloydWarshallAlgorithm/README.md

-# Floyd-Warshall Algorithm #
+# Floyd-Warshall Algorithm

-This repository contains implementations of the Floyd-Warshall algorithm for finding the shortest paths between all pairs of nodes in a graph.
-The repository includes both **iterative** and **recursive** implementations, along with sample graphs for testing and performance benchmarking.
+This repository contains two versions of the Floyd-Warshall algorithm for finding the shortest paths between all pairs of nodes in a graph.
+The repository includes both **iterative** and **recursive** functions, along with sample graphs for testing, unit tests, and performance tests.

+#### What is the Floyd-Warshall Algorithm?
+The Floyd-Warshall algorithm is a dynamic programming approach for finding the shortest paths between all pairs of nodes in a weighted graph (binti Anuar and Said, 2016).
+It efficiently computes the shortest distances between every pair of vertices in a single execution (binti Anuar and Said, 2016).

+**Key Characteristics (binti Anuar and Said, 2016):**
+- Works with both positive and negative edge weights as long as there are no negative cycles.
+- Has a time complexity of O(n³) where n is the number of nodes.
+- Uses a simple approach of considering each vertex as a potential intermediate point on a path.

+The core idea is to iteratively improve the shortest path estimate between each pair of vertices (i,j) by considering whether going through another vertex k produces a shorter path than the current best known path (binti Anuar and Said, 2016).

+**References:**
+binti Anuar, A. H. and Said, M. F. M. (2016) 'Floyd’s     shortest-path algorithm theory', *Journal of Advanced Computing Research*, Vol 1(1), pp. 20-21.

 ---

-### What is this repository for? ###
+### What is this repository for?

-- **Purpose**: To provide a simple and comprehensive implementation of the Floyd-Warshall algorithm using both recursion and iteration, then compare each approach's performance.
+- **Purpose**: To provide simple implementations of the Floyd-Warshall algorithm using both recursion and iteration, test both implementations, and compare their performance.
 - **Version**: 1.0
 - **Key Features**:
   - Recursive and iterative implementations of Floyd-Warshall.
   - Sample graphs for testing various scenarios (ex: disconnected graphs, negative weights).
   - Unit tests to verify correctness.
-  - Performance benchmarking scripts.
+  - Performance testing scripts.

 ---

-### How do I get set up? ###
+### How do I get set up?

 #### 1. Clone the Repository

 ```
 git clone <repository-url>
 cd <repository-folder>
 ```

 #### 2. Set Up the Environment

-If you're using **Anaconda**, create and activate a virtual environment:
+If you're using **Anaconda/Miniconda**, create and activate a virtual environment:

 ```
-conda create --name floyd_env python=3.9 -y
+conda create --name environment_name python=3.9 -y
-conda activate floyd_env
+conda activate environment_name
 ```

-Alternatively, use `venv`:
+You can also use **venv**:

 ```
 python -m venv env
 source env/bin/activate    On macOS/Linux